pkp/learning-ojs/en/authoring.md

-# Chapter 4: Setting Up a New Journal
+# Chapter 4: Authoring For Authors